No-code is the future.

-If we were to rewind 10 years from now, even though it feels like yesterday, many web and application designs would depend on developers who had to work day and night to make a code work.
-Fast-forward to 2020, the developers’ job is to code a tool that we can use just the way we need without coding!
+If we were to rewind 10 years from now, many applications and web designs would depend on professional developers who had to work day and night to make the code work.

-You may not realize it, but you’ve probably used a no-code or low-code tool already.
+You may not realize it, but you’ve probably used a wide range of no-code or low-code platforms already.

 The chances are even higher if you are a creator on the web.
 And if you think you haven’t used them, you definitely came across one.

 Even something as challenging as creating a website or building an app can be possible thanks to no-code tools.